gbif/parsers/assets/DateParsingDocumentation.md

 ThreeTen Backport uses its own namespace `org.threeten.bp` which allows it to run on Java 6, 7 and 8.

 The use of ThreeTen Backport must be considered temporary since the project will be moved to Java 8 code as soon as possible.
+Classes like `TemporalAccessor` and all its implementation will keep the same name but will use the `java.time.temporal` namespace.

 ### TemporalAccessor and java.util.Date
 The date parsing classes are all working with a [TemporalAccessor](http://docs.oracle.com/javase/8/docs/api/java/time/temporal/TemporalAccessor.html)